stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 LDA $7E, Y    ; Zero Page, Y
 ```

-These indexed addressing modes are useful when you need to loop through some part of the address space.
+These indexed addressing modes are useful when you want to loop through some part of the address space.
 They allow you to write fewer instructions compared to an [unrolled loop](https://en.wikipedia.org/wiki/Loop_unrolling), at the expense of increased execution time.
 But be aware: in the zero page form the result is always an address within the zero page.
-For example, if the instruction `LDA $FF, X` is executed when the X register contains the value `$02`, then the address accessed is not `$0101` (`$FF` + `$02`) but is `$0001`.
+For example, if the instruction `LDA $FF, X` is executed when the X register contains the value `$02`, then the address accessed is not `$0101` (`$FF` + `$02`).
+It is instead `$0001`.
 Only the LSB of the address changes when indexing within the zero page.

-Up to now, the addressing modes that specify the address of the byte to operate on have done so by hard-coding the address within the instruction.
+Up to now, the addressing modes that specify an address have done so by hard-coding it.
 But what if it is only at runtime that you will know the address to use?
-Or what if you are creating a subroutine and the address needs to vary depending on current program state?
+What if you want to have a pointer to the code to execute when some user action occurs?
+What if you want to sometimes change that pointer at runtime to point to different code?
 These are the scenarios that the various indirect addressing modes support.

 There are two indexed indirect addressing modes.
 The first one is the **(Indirect, X)** addressing mode and it takes the form `<mnemonic> (<some_byte_value>, X)`.
 The `<some_byte_value>` specifies an address within the zero page.
-The value in the X register is added to this address, with the result again specifying an address within the zero page.
+The value in the X register is added to this address.
+The result again specifies an address within the zero page.
 The byte of data at this adjusted address is then read, along with the byte after it.
-The two bytes are interpreted as the LSB and MSB of an address somewhere in the CPU address space.
-This final address identifies the byte of data in memory that the instruction should operate on.
+The two bytes are interpreted as the LSB and MSB of an address somewhere in the CPU's address space.
+It is this final address that identifies the byte of data the instruction should operate on.

 The following is an example instruction that uses this addressing mode: